BrendanJohn/cscie55.hw5/README.txt

 This logic fails in both cases and could be resolved by changing the method to return true if the rental return date is not equal to null.
 I have commented out these two failing unit tests.

+When writing the unit tests for the Video class I discovered some unintended behavior in the removeFromStock() method.
+When a video is removed from stock, the availability is set to OUT_OF_STOCK however, ths isNotAvailable method only checks for AVAILABILITY.UNAVAILABLE, resulting in a true condition being returned when the video is actually removed from stock.
+To fix this, we could update the isNotAvailable method to return true for a the case AVAILABILITY.OUT_OF_STOCK.